 Welding power and pulse duration must be considered in close context with each other in all cases!
-The total energy applied to the workpiece is comprised of these two parameter settings together - prior to welding this must be considered carefully following an in-depth analysis of the welding task, the materials and the workpiece geometry.
+The total energy applied to the workpiece is comprised of these two parameter settings together - prior to welding this stones, pearls or other heat-sensitive materials.
+Welding times of no more than 4 msec are recommended here.
+With many silver alloys or other highly conductive metals a longer welding time can be advantageous in order to avoid hot cracks, starting at 10 msec.

+must be considered carefully following an in-depth analysis of the welding task, the materials and the workpiece geometry.

-SELECTION OF THE WELDING PARAMETERS ON THE PUK D3:
+SELECTION OF THE WELDING PARAMETERS ON THE PUK5: